ctnadovich/ebrevet/README.md

 hit "RIDE" again and the app will resume your ride so you can attempt to finish.

-### Check-In and Finish Codes
+### Check-In Phrases and Finish Codes

-A check-in confirmation dialog appers with an official check in "signature" code.
-It's wise to write this code and the check-in time on your paper brevet card, particularly if you see orange checks (rather than green) indicating that your check-in hasn't been uploaded and backed up at the Club/Region.
-Should something happen to your phone, writing down the check in signature code is evidence you were at the control at the required time.
+A check-in confirmation dialog appers with an official check in "phrase".
+It's wise to write this phrase and the check-in time on your paper brevet card, particularly if you see orange checks (rather than green) indicating that your check-in hasn't been uploaded and backed up at the Club/Region.
+Should something happen to your phone, writing down the check in phrase is evidence you were at the control at the required time.

 If for some reason uploads fail and you don't have green checks on all